This Is How Body-Diverse Casting Happens

 Change begins at the top, and we live in an era where the top is changing quite a bit.
 Television is no longer a system of three freeways — thanks to streaming, there are backroads and trails that provide alternate transportation.

 The network sets the tone for the shows it produces.
 You may notice that certain networks have a certain look.
 It can feel like The CW exclusively features the upper halves of centaurs.
-Compared to the networks, HBO is a cosy pocket of reality.
+Compared to the networks, HBO is a cozy pocket of reality.
 Their rotating cast of actors — Chris Bauer, Natalie Paul, Dominique Fishback, and Oscar Isaac come to mind — is variegated and specific.
-In general, shows on cable networks like HBO and streaming services like Netflix, Amazon and Hulu all provide a more fully realised portrait of reality than their basic contemporaries.
+In general, shows on cable networks like HBO and streaming services like Netflix, Amazon, and Hulu all provide a more fully-realized portrait of reality than their basic contemporaries.

 "Cable and streaming are definitely opening it up a lot more — the networks are trying, they're definitely having conversations," Fasano says.
 "But I feel like the people getting cast [on networks] are still the traditional way you've seen them."
 Crazy Ex-Girlfriend airs on The CW, which Fasano notes as proof that the teen-centric network is interested in realistic television.
 The pilot of the show was originally developed for Showtime.

-Canfield, who works for Bernie Telsey Casting, one of New York's biggest casting agencies, has done a lot of work with Netflix; she cast Atypical as well as One Day at a Time, both shows with a vast array of actors.
+Canfield, who works for Telsey + Co., one of New York's biggest casting agencies, has done a lot of work with Netflix; she cast Atypical as well as One Day at a Time, both shows with a vast array of actors.

 Advertisement